forestryio/forty-jekyll-theme/_products/sample-product.md

 ---
-layout: landing
+layout: product
-title: Landing
+title: Product
-description: This is a landing page.
-You'll find this page in the root directory<br> of your Jekyll project.
-These types of pages are great for<br> featuring the benefits of your various products and services.
+description: This is a sample product page.
+You can add more products<br> in the _products directory of your Jekyll project.
 banner-image: assets/images/pic07.jpg
 primary-headline: Primary Headline
 primary-content: Here is where you can place your primary content, which can serve as an introduction to your products and services.